-Join Chaz Chumley for an in-depth discussion in this video Writing our first media query, part of Responsive Design with Drupal.
+Join Chaz Chumley for an in-depth discussion in this video Writing our first media query, part of Drupal: Responsive Design.

 Now that we have a better understanding what media queries are, it's time to dive into writing our first media query.
 We'll begin by taking a look at the proper syntax for creating media queries, including the various ways to write media queries and the basic breakpoints for different devices.
 We'll also look at some tools for testing our media queries, discover some of the pitfalls of devices and how to overcome them with the use of the viewport meta tag on a way to creating a more responsive Drupal theme.
 Let's begin by opening up our editor and browsing to our Responsive Drupal theme folder.